Did you know?

 These elusive birds are found in mature moist tropical forests, away from all human activity.
-They pick up ripe fruit off the forest floor, or remove it from small plants.
 Trumpeters gather in large flocks in forest clearings to perform elaborate and noisy courtship dances.
 These involve much strutting and leaping, and sometimes even somersaulting.
+They tend to nest in large tree cavities.
+Females typically lay about seven eggs.